 For best results, start with one of these suggestions and do it daily for a week.
 Continuity is the key.
 Doing a 7-minute meditation once isn’t going help you long-term, but you’ll start to notice a change if you do a 7-minute meditation every day.
 Thinking of 3 things you’re grateful for once isn’t going to make much of a difference, but you’ll start to feel a shift if you think of 3 things you’re grateful for every day.
 Try it out and see for yourself.
 These techniques may seem overly-simplistic when you’re dealing with a lot of stress–that’s what I thought at first–but, trust me, they will help you navigate life with more ease if you do them on a daily basis.
 And what’s great is that they will only take a few minutes of your time.

-Finally, if you are ready and able to spend a little more time moving self-care up to the top of your priority list, here’s a quick plug for my Stop Sabotaging Your Self-Care online course.
+Finally, if you are ready and able to spend a little more time moving self-care up to the top of your priority list, check out my Stop Sabotaging Your Self-Care self-paced course.
 Over the course of 4 lessons, I share my own self-care journey, help you discover the obstacles standing in the way of your self-care, and teach you actionable strategies for positive and sustainable change.
-Use coupon code courses50 to save 50% on this course for a limited time.
+Purchase this course for only $19 for a limited time!